-In June 2021, the Company began work on the research and development services for the first phase of the research plan and the \$1.0 million upfront payment is being recognized over the time of the first phase of the research plan.
+In June 2021, the Company began work on the research and development services for the first phase of the research plan and the \$1.0 million upfront payment was recognized over the time of the first phase of the research plan.
 In September 2021, the Company completed the research and development services for the first phase of the research plan and achieved a milestone payment of \$1.0 million, which was paid by Roche in November 2021.
 At this time, the milestone payment was allocated to a new performance obligation consisting of the underlying research and development services to be performed over the second phase of the research plan.
+In August 2022, the Company completed the research and development services for the second phase of the research plan and achieved a milestone payment of \$1.5 million, which was paid by Roche in October 2022.
+At this time, the milestone payment was allocated to a new performance obligation consisting of the underlying research and development services to be performed over the third phase of the research plan.
 Upon the Company's completion of these activities and subject to Roche's termination right, the additional milestone payments based on the achievement of specific events outlined in the Roche Collaboration and Option Agreement will become due.